 According to Randall Baran-Chong, the group’s research director:

 The whole point is to give North Koreans access to a more reliable version of the truth than what they’ve been told their whole lives.
 Subjecting them to something that’s too religiously biased, you could argue that that’s just as deceitful as some of the propaganda they’re being fed from the regime.

 Access to Wikipedia, albeit a static version of it, he says, will provide North Koreans the option to learn a very different version of history—theirs and other countries’—as well as catch up on modern agricultural practices or medical information.
-“The whole point is to give North Koreans access to a more reliable version of the truth than what they’ve been told their whole lives.”

 Using flash drives to “speak” to North Koreans was deemed the most prudent of all possibilities by the HanVoice board.
 North Korean police have been known to cut electricity to a home where they believe they’ll find banned media.
 Once the power is off, the police will force open stalled DVD players in search of prohibited discs.
 In contrast, USBs can be yanked out of an electronic device without any need for power.